 At the service itself, any being baptised will often give a testimony to the congregation on how they became a Christian and why they have chosen to be baptised.
 Then, immediately before baptism, they will be asked basic questions of commitment, including an acknowledgement of Jesus as Lord and Saviour.

-A minister normally baptises.
+A minister normally baptizes.
 He or she will hold the person being baptised, placing one hard on their back and the other on their chest.
-They will then say the words, ‘I baptise you in the name of the Father, of the Son, and of the Holy Spirit’, and plunge the person being baptised backwards so that they are fully immersed in the water, before raising them back up to standing position.
+They will then say the words, ‘I baptize you in the name of the Father, of the Son, and of the Holy Spirit’, and plunge the person being baptised backwards so that they are fully immersed in the water, before raising them back up to standing position.
 They then leave the water.

 The person baptised will often be welcomed into church membership at communion in the same service or at the next opportunity.